iamfitz7/Cybersecurity_Portfolio/README.md

 ## 📌 Notes & Safety

-⚠️ Everything here is for learning and is done in **isolated lab environments**.
+⚠️ All work in this repository is performed in isolated lab environments.

-I do not test or scan systems that I do not own or have permission to test.
+❌ No scanning or testing of systems I do not own

+❌ No unauthorized or real‑world attacks

+✅ All activities are strictly for educational and defensive learning purposes

+This repository is intended for learning, documentation, and professional development.

 ---

-## 📫 Contact
+## 📫 Contact & Links

 If you want to connect or have suggestions for improving my documentation: